Observations in the early years are one of the most powerful tools you have for understanding the children in your care.

 - A quick scrapbook moment – Remember the puddle example from earlier?
 Imagine if we were to classify that rich, descriptive example as “Clive loves jumping in puddles”.
 It might be an entertaining picture and a great moment but it doesn’t tell the full story of what happened.

-- A rewording of Development Matters – There’s nothing wrong with recognising development matters statements in an observation, and helping to track a child’s journey through the EYFS.
+- A Development Matters checklist – There’s nothing wrong with recognising development in your observations.
 But only making observations that you can tick off a list is no way to get a complete picture of the child.

 - An interruption – You need to respect children’s play at all times, and be sensitive to their interests.
 This includes extending play in the right ways and not forcing children to take their play down a route they don’t want to.

 - Evidence coming first – Evidence is important, but it should be second to learning.
 You shouldn’t disrupt a learning opportunity by prioritising a photograph over helping to extend or scaffold a child’s learning.

 Ideas to improve your observations in the early years

 Now that we’ve established what makes a high-quality observation, let’s look at some ideas to boost your practitioners’ confidence and help deliver better-written observations.

 All these ideas are useless if you can’t give staff the time they need.
 Paparazzi practitioners who try to capture every moment, sitting disengaged behind an iPad are a result of insecurity and not enough time to do the job properly.

 If you trust staff to evidence things properly, then give them the time to do it.
 That might be in the room, or it might be away from the children so that they can fully engage whilst they’re present with the children.

 You could give them little notepads, or find an app where they can make drafts as they go, rather than having to complete the observation in full.
 Or find a way to help staff make speedier observations so that a child’s learning is not waiting on a slow piece of software.